Buying guide☁️ Cloud Storage

 Consider Dropbox only if you work in small teams with existing Dropbox workflows, or if desktop sync reliability is your single highest priority.

 For most people: start with Google One at the 100 GB tier.
-It's affordable, it works everywhere, and it covers the storage most households actually need.
-If you're Apple-only, iCloud+ is the better default.
-And if privacy is genuinely non-negotiable, Proton Drive delivers — just budget for the higher cost.
+At about $1.99/month (as of June 2026) it's affordable, it works everywhere, and it covers the storage most households actually need.
+If you're Apple-only, iCloud+ is the better default — and our iCloud vs Google One comparison lays out the trade-offs in detail.
+If privacy is genuinely non-negotiable, Proton Drive delivers — just budget for the higher cost.
 Explore all your options in our cloud storage hub.